mckeeh3/akka-typed-java-cluster-sharding/README.md

 ![Visualization of cluster sharding](docs/images/Akka-Cluster-Sharding-Viewer-01.png)
 <p align="center">Figure 2, Visualization of cluster sharding</p>
-->Figure 2, Visualization of cluster sharding<-

 The above image shows the viewer of an Akka Cluster running nine nodes.
 Note the colors of nodes 1 and 2.
 The purple color of node 1 indicates this is the oldest running node and the node where cluster singleton actors are currently running.
 The yellow color of node 2 shows that this is the node that the viewer web page is connected to from the browser.

 The reason for highlighting the oldest node is to show how cluster singleton actors move when the oldest node changes.
 The image below shows what happened when node 1 is stopped.
-In this case, when node 1 is stopped, node 3 becomes the oldest node.
+In this case, when node 1 is stopped, node 6 becomes the oldest node.
 Note that the color of node 3 has changed.

-You can stop selected cluster nodes from the viewer's web page by either clicking one of the large node circles or be clicking nodes in the top left grid.
+You can stop selected cluster nodes from the viewer's web page by clicking one of the nodes in the top left grid.
 In this example, node 1 was stopped by clicking node 1 in the grid.

 ![Cluster singleton moves to new oldest node](docs/images/Akka-Cluster-Sharding-Viewer-02.png)
 <p align="center">Figure 3, Cluster singleton moves to new oldest node</p>